sourcegraph/handbook/content/product/onboarding/index.md

 - Grant access to necessary services.
    - UserTesting.com
 - Schedule a recurring [1-1](../../leadership/1-1.md).
-- Schedule daily check-ins for the first week at Sourcegraph to keep up with onboarding and to create space for answering any questions that might come up.
+- Schedule check-ins for the first and second weeks at Sourcegraph to keep up with onboarding and to create space for answering any questions that might come up.
 - Create a 1-1 doc and add initial discussion items
    - Onboarding doc - YAYYYYYYYYYY WELCOME!!!!! 🎉
       - Your onboarding doc is to help outline the projects and tasks you have over your first 30 days.
-      - This 1:1 doc will be where we take notes on discussions, set goals, and make sure you’re on track.
+      - This 1-1 doc will be where we take notes on discussions, set goals, and make sure you’re on track.
-   - Weekly 1:1 - do you have a preference of time/day of the week?
-   - 1-1 meetings - what format do you like?
+   - 1-1 meetings - What format do you like?
 What is most helpful to you for these meetings?
    - How do you like to receive feedback?

 ## Week 1 - Getting started